anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 -  User space

-The Kernel is the tightly controlled space that provides an API to applications running in the user space (which usually has its own southbound interface in an interpreter or libraries).
+The Kernel is the tightly controlled space that provides an API to applications running in the user space (which usually has its own southbound interface provided by an interpreter or libraries).
 Key containerisation capabilities, such as control groups (cgroups) and namespaces, are kernel features, used and managed by the container runtime, to provide isolation between the user space processes.
-This would also include the container itself, as well as any processes running within it.
-The security of the Kubernetes Node OS and its relationship to the container and the applications running within the container, or containers, is essential to the overall security posture of the entire system, and must be appropriately secured to ensure that the processes running in one container cannot escalate their privileges or otherwise affect processes running in an adjacent container.
+This isolation would also include the container itself, as well as any processes running within it.
+The security of the Kubernetes Node OS and its relationship to the container and the applications running within the container, or containers, is essential to the overall security posture of the entire system, and must be appropriately secured to ensure that the processes running in one container cannot escalate their privileges on the node or otherwise affect processes running in an adjacent container.
 An example of this concept, together with further details, can be found in :ref:`chapters/chapter06:api and feature testing requirements`.

 It is important to note that the container runtime itself is also a set of processes